Coveros-GitHub-Sandbox/selenified/README.md

 ## Running Tests
 ### Parameters
 The testing framework requires no parameters, but takes several optional input parameters.
+Each of these paramters can be passed in either via commandline (through System Properties), or they can be set in a properties file.
+The Selenified framework looks for a properties file named `selenified.properties` in the `src/test/resources` directory.
+Any of the below value can be set in either.
+If they are set in both location, the System Properties will override anything set in the properties file.

 #### Application URL
 This is the default URL that all tests should run against.
-This value can be overridden in each test, class, or even suite (see below).
+As mentioned above, this value can be provided in each test, class, or even suite, but setting the value in this fashion will override anything set in the code itself.
 ```
 -DappURL=www.example.org
 -DappURL=192.168.1.1